adobe/aio-cli-plugin-app/README.md

   -e, --extension=<value>                Add events to a specific extension -v, --verbose                          Verbose output -y, --yes                              Skip questions, and use all default values
-                                         NOTE: skip-prompt will have no effect
-                                         if this flag is enabled.
-  --[no-]install                         [default: true] Run npm installation after files are created --version                              Show version
+                                         NOTE: skip-prompt will have no effect on event templates --[no-]install                         [default: true] Run npm installation after files are created --version                              Show version